Korean War

 These New Zealand websites are good sources of information on how New Zealand became involved in the Korean War from 1950 to 1957.

-Tips: 'How to site this page' found at the foot of this page is a good way of acknowledging the source of this information.
-You can use this in your bibliography if you need to list the websites you have used to research this topic.
+Tips: Look for 'How to cite this page' at the bottom of the page.
+Use this in your bibliography to list the websites you have used to research this topic.

 Te Ara: The Encyclopedia of New Zealand